John Maus: Political views

 In a 2017 interview, Maus placed himself "left of left of left of left" on a political spectrum.
 He stated that "it comes down to, if you don't have a sort of indignance when you see atrocities committed, you're not communing with the same humanity that I am."
-Furthermore, in response to accusations concerning his association with alt-right figures, he condemned white supremacy as a "cult of a race and blood—that's an absolute obscenity.
+Furthermore, in response to accusations of association with alt-right figures, he condemned white supremacy as a "cult of a race and blood—that's an absolute obscenity.
 That's nothing other than disaster.
 That's just inarguably obscene, that sort of ideology."

 While some of his lyrics are reminiscent of political slogans, such as "Rights for Gays", he commented that his intention was to follow some social idioms "through to [their] absurd conclusions where interesting things are more likely to happen.
 That's when the politics of aesthetics [comes in]; it's not in the protest lyrics."
 On the song "Cop Killer", he explained, "I'm not talking about shooting or killing a human being, I'm talking about ... the cops in our heads, the cops that are everything other than us, everything inhuman, that would put us to work towards an end other than each other."

 Asked about current events in a 2018 interview, Maus criticized the American left-wing as inferior to its European counterpart, saying that the former advances "ideas that are so quaint and old fashioned and inadequate to our situation.
 You know, asking for more rights, and individual liberty, I mean what is this?
 1776?"
 He added that the Occupy Wall Street movement was "the closest" he had ever aligned with contemporary American politics and that there had been a growing hysteria to "call somebody alt right or something but there has been a far left critique of identity politics in as much as it plays the game of identity and identity is always something that can be put to work by the mechanisms that serve only toward anyone other than us y'know?"